bradwestness/bradwestness.github.io/_posts/2015-09-23-the-muppets-tv-series-reaction.md

 This is probably my biggest gripe with the show, mostly just because the Denise character is just not very well thought out.
 Her entire character is "sexy rival for Miss Piggy to be jealous of," which isn't exactly a compelling use of a new Muppet.
-Additionally, her voice is grating, trying too hard to be "sexy," and the design of the puppet, as [the A.V.
+Additionally, her voice is grating with a faux-southern accent which tries too hard to be "sexy."
+She even refers to herself in the third person!

+And the design of the puppet, as
+[the A.V.
 Club's Erik Adams astutely put it](http://www.avclub.com/review/its-emotions-not-humor-makes-muppets-adult-225635), is "upsettingly inexpressive."
-All of the most iconic muppets have incredibly maleable faces which are capable of a wide range of expressions, as well as just looking funny.

-Miss Piggy is capable of wordlessly portraying happiness, anger, jealousy, frustration, etc. just by the puppeteer scrunching up her face in different ways.
+All of the most iconic muppets have incredibly maleable faces which are capable of a wide range of expressions, which also means they're capable of funny reactions.
+Miss Piggy can wordlessly portray happiness, anger, jealousy, frustration, etc. just by the puppeteer scrunching up her face in different ways.
 By contrast, Denise looks like an overly-botoxed "Real Housewife" who can no longer manage any expression other than faint bemusement.

 Here's hoping Denise is de-emphasized and potentially written off the show relatively quickly.
 I don't think the character has enough personality or an interesting enough design to be worth salvaging.
+It's a shame, because if anything, The Muppets could use a few more female characters.
+But introducing female characters whose only function is to be romantic interests for male characters is the worst way to achieve that.

 ### 3. The "More Adult Tone"